bucketeer-io/react-client-sdk/README.md

 npm install @bucketeer/react-client-sdk
 ```

 > Required React version is `^16.8.0` or later, as it uses React Hooks.
-React DOM version should match the React version.
+All following libraries react-dom, @types/react, @type/react-dom version should match the React version.

 ## Usage